-On May 19, 2022, OPM released guidance3 to incorporate the newly implemented provisions of E.O.
+OPM will issue revised guidance to incorporate the newly implemented provisions of E.O.
 13932.
-This included the updated GS Qualifications Operating Manual, Qualifications, Assessment, and Hiring Policy Frequently Asked Questions (FAQs), and the Guide to Better Occupational Questionnaires.
-These provisions provide the overarching policy for qualifying candidates for Federal jobs and expand the use of "skills-based" hiring to help managers focus on what candidates know how to do, not where they learned it from, giving value to all relevant skills for the role at hand.
-Thus, making it easier to assess a candidate's knowledge, skills, and abilities needed to meet the agency's mission.
-In addition, the Group Coverage Qualification Standard for Administrative and Management Positions and the Group Coverage Qualification Standard for Professional and Scientific Positions includes guidance on qualifying talent using skills and competencies in addition to education or experience.
+This will include the updated General Schedule Qualifications Operating Manual that provides the overarching policy for qualifying candidates for Federal jobs and expands the use of skills and competencies to qualify talent.
+In addition, the Group Coverage Qualification Standard for Administrative and Management Positions and the Group Coverage Qualification Standard for Professional and Scientific Positions will include guidance on qualifying talent using skills and competencies in addition to education or experience.
 The Delegated Examining Handbook is also included in the revisions that support the E.O.